1430 - Administrative/Supervisory Performance Management and Probation

 4.5.6.
 The administrator or supervisor may request reasonable assistance to improve his/her performance.
 If the expected performance conditions specified in the written statement to the administrator are not accomplished the administrator or supervisor may be subject to disciplinary measures, termination, removal from supervisory status, and/or non-renewal of contract as described in District policy.

 4.6.
-Administrative/Supervisory Probationary Period: Administrators (District Office administrators, principals, assistant principals, department administrators, supervisors, or managers) who are assigned or promoted to their first administrative or supervisory position shall serve a mandatory administrative probationary period for the first year of their assignment.
+Administrative/Supervisory Probationary Period: Administrators (District Office administrators, principals, assistant principals, department administrators, supervisors, or managers) who are assigned or promoted to their first administrative or supervisory position shall serve a mandatory administrative probationary period for the first two years of their assignment.
 Additionally, unless the first administrative/supervisory position was at the level of "principal" a second probationary period will be required for advancement to the position of "principal."

 4.6.1.
 All employees assigned to their first administrative or supervisory position or to a subsequent "principal" position within the Washington County School District must successfully serve a probationary period before the assignment becomes final.
 It applies regardless of prior administrative or supervisory experience in another district.
 The probationary period may be extended for any reason as deemed appropriate or necessary by the Assistant Superintendent (elementary or secondary as appropriate).

 4.6.2.
-As a condition of the administrative or supervisory assignment career or provisional employees will be notified of the provisions for a probationary period, the fact that the assignment is not final until the applicant successfully completes the probationary period, and if unsuccessful, the right to return to a non-administrative or non-supervisory position of no lower grade and the current pay rate represented by the grade than the non-supervisory position held just prior to the administrative or supervisory assignment.
+As a condition of the administrative or supervisory assignment career or provisional employees will be notified of the provisions for a probationary period, the fact that the assignment is not final until the applicant successfully completes the probationary period, and if unsuccessful, the right to return to a non-administrative or non-supervisory position of no lower grade and the current pay rate represented by the grade of the non-supervisory position held just prior to the administrative or supervisory assignment.

 4.6.3.
 Second level administrators or managers are responsible to provide guidance, training, and monitor performance.
 A minimum of two evaluations shall be conducted during the probationary period.
 When such feedback is relevant and reasonable to performance evaluation, feedback shall be obtained from community members, parents, other administrators, teachers, or staff members and considered in the evaluation process.